Saturday 08 June 2019, 02:00pm - 04:30pm

 - A player's eligibility by rating for a section is determined primarily by the player's official/published US-Chess rating during the month in which a tournament will be held.
 A player's official rating remains the same number throughout a month, because US Chess calculates a player's official rating only once per month.
 That is, a player's official rating does not change during a month, because a player's official rating throughout a month is what the player’s unofficial/unpublished rating was on the 3rd Wednesday of the previous month.
 Conversely, a player's unofficial rating can change an unlimited number of times per month, because US Chess calculates a player's new unofficial rating after every tournament in which the player competes—usually only 2 hours after the completed tournament has been submitted for ratings’ calculations.
 When registering a player for a tournament in month X, apply the player's official rating in month X. When registering a player for a tournament in month X+1, apply the player's unofficial rating on the 3rd Wednesday of month X. Click here for a player's official & unofficial US-Chess ratings.

-- With regard to a team's official rating, sections have a hard, inflexible ceiling at all US-Chess-rated tournaments, but a marginally flexible floor at MD Chess's scholastic tournaments.
-So, on the 1 hand, whenever a player's official rating is > a section's ceiling, the player may not play down in the section—even if the player's unofficial rating is ≤ the section's ceiling.
-So, for example, if a player wants to play in an Under 400 section (which has a ceiling of 399), but the player's official rating is 400+, then the player may not play in the section—even if the player's unofficial rating is 399-.
-But, on the other hand, if a player's official rating is ≤ 50 points (100 points for Bughouse) below a section's floor and/or the player's unofficial rating is ≤ 50 points (100 points for Bughouse) below or ≥ the section's floor, then the player may play up in the section—unless the Chief Tournament Director and/or MD Chess's Scholastic Director were to decide it would not be in the tournament's best interests.
-So, for example, a player may play up in a 400-799 section, even if the player's official rating is below the section's floor of 400, as long as the player's official rating is 355-399 and/or the player's unofficial rating is 355-799.
+- With regard to a player's official rating, sections have a hard, inflexible ceiling at all US-Chess-rated tournaments, but a marginally flexible floor at MD Chess's scholastic tournaments.
+On the 1 hand, then, whenever a player's official rating is > a section's ceiling, the player may not play down in the section—even if the player's unofficial rating is ≤ the section's ceiling.
+So, for example, if a player wants to play in an Under 500 section (which has a ceiling of 499), but the player's official rating is 500+, then the player may not play in that section—even if the player's unofficial rating is 499-.
+But on the other hand, if a player's official rating is ≤ 50 points (100 points for Bughouse) below a section's floor and/or the player's unofficial rating is ≤ 50 points (100 points for Bughouse) below or ≥ the section's floor, then the player may play up in that section—unless the Chief Tournament Director and/or MD Chess's Scholastic Director were to decide it would not be in the tournament's best interests.
+So, for example, a player may play up in a 500-999 section, even if the player's official rating is below the section's floor of 500, as long as the player's official rating is 455-499 and/or the player's unofficial rating is 455-999.
 In short, then, a player's unofficial rating may be used only to play up in a higher section—not to play down in a lower section.
-(Note that if a player uses the player's unofficial rating to qualify to play up in a section, then that unofficial rating will likely be assigned to the player for pairing order—without notification.)
+If a player's unofficial rating were used to qualify to play up in a section, then that unofficial rating would be assigned to the player (without notification) for pairing order and would affect prize eligibility—namely, eligibility for class prizes.

-- If a team is registered for a section for which the team is ineligible by rating, then the team will be moved to the lowest section for which the team is eligible—without notification.
+- If a player is registered for a section for which the player is ineligible by rating, then the player will be moved (without notification) to the lowest section for which the player is eligible.

 Registering for the Tournament—with or without a Partner